vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 FETCH PROP ON {<tag_name_list> | *} <vertex_id_list> [YIELD [DISTINCT] <return_list>]
 ```

+Fetch `<tag_name_list>` is only available for version 1.0.1 or later version.
+If your **Nebula Graph** is earlier than 1.0.1, you can only fetch one type of vertices in a single query.

 `*` indicates returning all the properties of the given vertex.

 `<tag_name_list>::=[tag_name [, tag_name]]` is the tag name.
 It must be the same tag within return_list.